jonasherfort/simple-modern-uv/README.md

   [**codespell**](https://github.com/codespell-project/codespell), and
   [**pytest**](https://github.com/pytest-dev/pytest).

-- A **starter readme** with handy reminders on Python and Poetry setup/installation and basic dev workflows using to save time for you and users or collaborators.
+- A **starter readme** with handy reminders on Python setup/installation and basic dev workflows using to save time for you and users or collaborators.

 - The whole template is **only ~300 lines of code** so you can read it and change what you want.